RocketDerp/April14_2025/Art/ScreenPlay/Fiction_Cults.md

 Now We The Nation, United States of America, EVERYONE - not just MAGA, not just White Housse, EVERYONE - even people too young to vote, even non-voters.
 We are now here, and we do not know why.

 ***Now you are here and you don't know why, we as a nation, don't know why*** ... past the palces like Fox News year 1996, where *you used to learn*...
 Neil Postman said all the right things in 1985, but Postman means nothing to you in October 2025, and you don't know why... https://www.youtube.com/watch?v=rZoD8JEFjAE

+&nbsp;

+"there are some things so dear, some things so precious, some things so eternally true that they're worth dying for.
+And if a man happens to be 36 years old, as I happen to be, and some great truth stands before the door of his life, some great opportunity to stand up for that which is right, he's afraid his home will get burned, or he's afraid that he will lose his job, or he's afraid that he will get shot or beat down by state troopers.
+He may go on and live until he's 80, but he's just as dead at 36 as he would be at 80.
+And the cessation of breathing in his life is merely the belated announcement of an earlier death of the spirit.
+He died...
+A man dies when he refuses to stand up for that which is right.
+A man dies when he refuses to stand up for justice.
+A man **dies when he refuses to take a stand for that which is true**." - Dr. Martin Luther King Jr.